crosschain-alliance/lukso-tokenbridge/README.md

 **Off chain**

-1. Off chain process remains the same as the previous section.
+1. Off chain process remains the same as the previous section, with the opposite direction.

 **Ethereum**

 1. When Mailbox.process() is called, it will check with Static Aggregation ISM (aggregate result from Hyperlane defualt ISM, Multisig ISM (validated by LUKSO validator), Hashi ISM).
 If so, it will unlock ERC20 token to the receiver.

+> > For the contract transaction calls, refer to [End to End test](./docs/EndToEndTest.md)

 ## Reference